coloursofnoise/Resources/Adding-Stylegrounds.md

 ### Rooms, Exclude, Flag, Not Flag and Foreground Checkbox

-Rooms is the same as Only from the parallax tab.
-Exclude, Flag, Not Flag and the Foreground Checkbox are the exact same as the ones from the parallax tab.
+These are identical to the parameters of the same names in the Parallax tab.

 ### Tag